 Edward Carson is presented here as the corpse of Ulster splayed out on an autopsy table, a kind of automaton made up from machine parts and the detritus associated with the Irish War of Independence era.
 Similar to Heaney, Ciaran’s work utilises symbolism with an exactitude that speaks to larger socio-political issues and the legacy of war on contemporary Ireland.

 A multi-award-winning poet and, from 2003, Professor of Poetry and Director of the Seamus Heaney Centre at Queen’s University, Belfast, Ciaran Carson died on 6 October 2019.
-You can read a tribute to him on the Gallery Press website
+You can read a tribute to him on the Gallery Press website.

-The T. S. Eliot Prize celebrates its 30th anniversary in 2023.
+The T. S. Eliot Prize celebrated its 30th anniversary in 2023.
 Awarded annually to the best new poetry collection published in the UK and Ireland, the Prize was founded by the Poetry Book Society in 1993 to celebrate the PBS’s 40th birthday and to honour its founding poet.
-It has been run by The T. S. Eliot Foundation since 2016.
+The T. S. Eliot Estate has provided the prize money since the Prize’s inception in 1993, and the T. S. Eliot Foundation took over the running of the Prize following the acquisition of the PBS by InPress Books in 2016.
 For more on the history of the Prize, visit tseliot.com/prize